 Nitroscanate, like the substituted phenols, probably acts by uncoupling oxidative phosphorylation.
 It is used in small animals against Toxocara, Toxascaris, Taenia, Dipylidium, Ancylostoma, Uncinaria, and Echinococcus spp.
 Vomiting occasionally occurs after treatment.

-A number of organophosphates have been used as anthelmintics; however, due to their relative toxicity, limited efficacy against immature stages, narrow margin of safety, and contamination of the environment through fecal excretion, their use has declined.
+A number of organophosphates have been used as anthelmintics; however, because of their relative toxicity, limited efficacy against immature stages, narrow margin of safety, and contamination of the environment through fecal excretion, their use has declined.
 Dichlorvos is used as an anthelmintic in horses, pigs, dogs, and cats; trichlorfon in horses against bots, ascarids, and oxyurids; and coumaphos, crufomate, haloxon, and naphthalophos in ruminants.
 Because of its high volatility, dichlorvos is a particularly versatile organophosphate that can be incorporated as a plasticizer in vinyl resin pellets; it is released slowly from the inert pellets as they pass through the GI tract, providing a therapeutic concentration along the tract.
 Dichlorvos is particularly useful in pigs against all major adult nematodes and was one of the first broad-spectrum anthelmintics to be used in this species.
 There is little or no activity against larval migrating nematodes.